-Hybrid and multi-cloud are relevant to cloud deployments that assimilate more than one cloud.
+Hybrid and multi-cloud are relevant to cloud deployments that combine more than one cloud.
 Cloud computing offers a wide range of services.
 Several apps and software, including tools, networking, database, servers, and data storage, come in its resources.
 To understand both types of cloud computing it is important to learn about them each in detail.

 What is Hybrid Cloud?